michaelfromorg/ubc-webring/.github/pull_request_template.md

 ## About you

-- [ ] I am a current or former UBC student
+- [ ] I am a current or former UBC computer science student
 - [ ] The website I'm adding is my personal site or portfolio

 ## Website